Ornitologia-MZFC/Melanerpes_santacruzi_Genomics/README.md

 ![](workflow.png)

 **[_1-run_trimmomatic.sh_](/bin/1-run_trimmomatic.sh)** runs a loop for executing trimmomatic on raw samples, specifically the function slidingwindow.
-Slidingwindow starts scanning at the 5´ end and clips the readonce the average quality within the window (4 bp) falls below a quality threshold (20) **(Raw data is not included in the repository, so this script cannot be executed).**
+Slidingwindow starts scanning at the 5´ end and clips the readonce the average quality within the window (4 bp) falls below a quality threshold (20).
+Before executing this script we obtained information on the samples quality and adapter content with [FASTQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) with default parameters.**(Raw data is not included in the repository, so this script cannot be executed).**
 **[_2-run_ipyrad.sh_](/bin/2-run_ipyrad.sh)**
 runs ipyrad, an interactive assembly and analysis toolkit for restriction-site associated DNA (RAD-seq) and related data types.
 Configuration parameters are specified in *params-run_w_refgen.txt* **(Clean data is not included in the repository, so this script cannot be executed).**
 **[_3-run_vcftools.sh_](/bin/3-run_vcftools.sh)** for filtering individuals and SNPs sites containing a maximun of 30% of missing data and write in a new vcf file; as well as calculating allele frequency, HWE statistics and inbreeding coefficient **(run first).**